Greek banks set to unveil big losses for 2011

 Applying a 75 percent haircut on some 35.6 billion euros of bond swap eligible assets -- Greek government bonds and state-guaranteed loans -- the pre-tax impairment for the four large banks may reach 26.7 billion euros, said Euroxx Securities analyst Manos Giakoumis in a note.

-Banks will need to fill the resulting capital shortfall and meet a core Tier 1 target of 9 percent by end-September demanded by the Bank of Greece (BOGr.AT), the country's central bank.
+Banks will need to fill the resulting capital shortfall and meet a core Tier 1 target of 9 percent by end-September demanded by the Bank of Greece, the country's central bank.

 On this front, banks have acted to boost their core capital, including issuing preferred shares to the government, buying back hybrid securities and selling foreign subsidiaries.